pr3sh/openshift/level_two/managing_app_deployments.md

 type: "Rolling"
 ...
 ```
-- Start a Deployment.The **`latest`** option indicates that the newest version of the template must be used.
+- Start a Deployment.
+The **`latest`** option indicates that the newest version of the template must be used.
 ```zsh
 $ oc rollout latest dc/name
 ```